sstarzh/Agility-2018-Afm-Flowmon-out-of-path-integrated-DDoS-solution/docs/module2/lab3.rst

 |image19|

 ..
 NOTE:: STOP HERE.
 It will take 5-10 minutes for Flowmon to mark the attack as `NOT ACTIVE`.
-This is done in order to avoid 'flip-flop' effect in repeating attack situation
+This is done in order to avoid 'flip-flop' effect in repeated attack situation

 Mitigation stop
 ---------------